remotion-dev/remotion/packages/docs/docs/lambda/serverless-com-integration.md

 ### Context
-This application has been created by an application example from [serverless examples repo](https://github.com/serverless/examples/tree/v3/aws-node-http-api-typescript) and bootstrapped using this command.
+This application has been created by an application example from [serverless examples repo](https://github.com/serverless/examples/tree/v3/aws-node-http-api-typescript) and bootstrapped the application using this command.

 ```bash title="serverless"
 serverless --template-url=https://github.com/serverless/examples/tree/v3/aws-node-http-api-typescript